Good evening lovelies… hope you had a great day. Enjoy the rest of your day with this episode, guys… Love you all.

 “But you are glad I did”

 Laura glanced up to see her uncle’s smiling face and her face broke into a smile of its own for the first time in days.
-It soon faded though.
+She would always be happy to see her uncle.
+He was the only fatherly figure he knew right now.

 “How do you feel now, Laura?”
 Mark asked after a few seconds of silence.